 ARIEL is one of the three candidate missions which compete for ESA's fourth M-class mission, with a launch date in 2025.
 ARIEL would analyze the atmospheres of at least 500 planets orbiting close to nearby stars, to determine their chemical composition and physical conditions.
 The results would help scientists better understand planet formation, putting our own solar system in context.

 Exoplanet studies constitute a major challenge for today's telescopes.
 The reflected light from planets is a great deal weaker than the light coming from the stars they orbit.
-A popular trick astronomers use - for instance in the candidate mission PLATO - is to measure the decrease in starlight when the planets travels in its in orbit in front of the star (transit method).
+A popular trick astronomers use - for instance in the PLATO mission - is to measure the decrease in starlight when the planets travel in front of the star (transit method).
 The measured dip in starlight tells us a lot about the size of the planet.
 From Earth we can determine the mass of the planet with help of the Doppler method.
 This gives a first indication of the planet's composition: light-weight or heavy material.
 Click here to see a short film about exoplanets with SRON scientist Michiel Min.